 You don’t have to use the same barbecue sauce that is in the pulled pork on the base.
 So if you have chipotle pulled pork, you can use a milder sauce for the base or vice versa.

 If you don’t eat pork, you can use shredded chicken in barbecue sauce or chicken tinga.
 If you are vegetarian, you can use vegan pulled pork, which is made with jackfruit and is widely available.
-Or try various fruits on pizza in general.
+Take a look at other plant-based meats for homemade pizza or try various fruits on pizza in general.

 What is your favorite way to have salad on pizza?